mathieubray/KPDGUI/README.md

 ### Features

-* Interactive visual display of the pairs/NDDs and matches in the KPD pool, as well as selectable and sortable lists of the pairs/NDDs
+* Interactive visual display of pairs, NDDs and matches in the KPD pool, as well as sortable lists of pairs, donors, candidates, matches, and found transplant arrangements and solutions.
-  + Pairs/NDDs can be selected, moved, deleted in the visualization
-  + Additionally, groups of pairs/NDDs can be selected, clustered
-* Ability to input individual pairs/NDDs, or upload a structured data file of several pairs/NDDs
+* Ability to add individual pairs and NDDs, or upload a structured dataset with information on an existing KPD pool.
-* Estimation of graft survival probabilities based on donor and candidate characteristics for each match
+* Matches automatically determined based on virtual crossmatch results with all pairs in the pool whenever a pair or NDD is added.
-* Various user options for running optimizations
+* Various user options for running optimizations:
-  + Constraints on the sizes of cycles and chains
+  + Constraints on the sizes of cycles, chains, and LRSs
-  + Failure probabilities (on pairs/NDDs as well as matches)
-  + Choice of utility function; either number of transplants or total estimated 5- or 10-year graft survival
+  + Choice of utility to assign to each match (e.g. number of transplants, estimated 5- or 10-year graft survival, etc.)
-  + Certain administrative policies, such as priority for highly sensitized candidates or reserving O donors for O candidates
+  + Other administrative policies (e.g. priority for highly sensitized candidates, reserving O donors for O candidates, etc.)
-* Shading indicates degree of sensitization, i.e. panel reactive antibody (PRA)
+* Ability to edit individual characteristics by right-clicking donors, candidates, or matches.
-* KPD pools can be saved (encrypted) in their current state
+* KPD program can be saved in current state to be loaded at later time.
-  + Loading a saved KPD pool will restore all previously found solutions
-* Subsets of pairs can be hidden in the visualization, e.g. if they are to be left out of selection, or have no compatibilities
-* Pairs can be sorted by ID, appearances in cycles/chains or solutions, number of compatibilities, compatible donors or compatible recipients, or by PRA; matches can be sorted by donor or candidate ID, or by appearances in cycles/chains or solutions
-* Matches are automatically determined based on pair information whenever a pair or NDD is added
-* By default, matches between pairs are only shown when both pairs are selected; match display options include showing selected compatible recipients, compatible donors, or all or no compatibilities

 ### More Information